 "We pay on average 50 percent taxes — yes, worker or big shot, we pay about 50 percent.
 Of course, we get lots for that.
 We've had national health care since the 1930s.
 We know nothing else.
 If I don't like the shape of my nose, I pay to fix that.
 But all else is taken care of."

 "All education is free.
-And university students get $800 a month for living expenses for up to six years.
+And university students get a monthly supplement for living expenses for up to six years.
 When there is a student demonstration, it's generally for more pocket money."

 "We Danes believe a family's economic status should have nothing to do with the quality of the health care or the education their children receive.
-I believe in the US you pay triple per person what we pay for health care.
-Your system may be better for business...but not better for service."
+For health care you pay triple per per person in the US, out of pocket, what we pay per person from our taxes.
+Your system may be better for business…but not better for service."

 In Denmark, things are so costly that it seems people consume more sparingly.
 The society is designed in a way that encourages people to use less, chew slower, and just sip things.
-A glass of beer costs $10.
-A cup of coffee can cost $7 — and free refills are unheard of.
+A glass of beer at a restaurant can cost $10.
+A cup of coffee costs $6 — and free refills are unheard of.
 I think Danes know they could make more money if they embraced the "big gulp" track and started super-sizing things.
 But the collective decision is not based just on what's good for the economy.
 A Costo economy is just not Danish.

-When I saw a tombstone store with Tak for Alt ("thanks for everything") pre-carved into the stones, I figured it was a message from the dead person after living a very blessed life in Denmark.
-But I asked a Dane and learned that it means something else.
-It is a message from the living bidding their loved one farewell (like "rest in peace").
-Still, I think when a Dane dies, they (even more than their loved ones) should say Tak for Alt.
+When I saw a tombstone store with Tak for alt ("thanks for everything") pre-carved into the stones, I figured it was a message from the dead person after living a very blessed life in Denmark.
+But I asked a Dane and learned that it means something else: It's a message from the living bidding their loved one farewell (like "rest in peace").
+Still, I think when a Dane dies, they — more than their loved ones — should say "tak for alt."